Humidity – Does it really matter?

-This particular topic is very dear to my heart and it is vital for not only for people that own antique clocks and furniture, but people that care about their health.
+Please read this before it is to late.
+This particular topic is very dear to my heart.
+It is vital for not only for people that own antique clocks and furniture, but people that care about their health.
 No doubt many ears pricked up when I mentioned health.
-Yes that’s right, both low humidity and high humidity have been found to be major contributors to asthma.
-Clearly humidity changes and the incorrect humidity will effect all things like your plaster, cornice or your newly laid expensive wood floor.
-You will notice splits or the joints opening up or general warping.
+Yes that’s right.
+Low humidity and high humidity have been found to be major contributors to asthma.
+Humidity changes and the incorrect humidity will effect all things like your plaster, cornice or your newly laid expensive wood floor.
+If you do not take action splits or the joints opening up or general warping can occur.

-It is vital antique clocks and furniture should be kept in a controlled environment.
+Antique clocks and furniture should be kept in a controlled environment.
 Rapid changes to humidity or prolonged low or high humidity can cause damage as described above.
-I would say more antiques have been damaged by central heating and having low humidity than at any time in their history.
+Low humidity is damaging for antiques, as a result many antiques have been ruined by central heating.
 This is a real shame and something that is easily corrected.

-Humidity is the amount of moisture or water molecules in the air and should be kept at between 40-65%.
-Humidity levels can be checked by purchasing a hygrometer.
-Humidity levels can be adjusted to the correct levels by either a humidifier (if you have low humidity) or a de-humidifier (in cases of high humidity)
+Humidity is the amount of moisture or water molecules in the air.
+Keep your humidity between 40-65%.
+Purchase a hygrometer to check whether you have an issue.
+Humidity levels can be adjusted to the correct levels by either a humidifier (if you have low humidity) or a de-humidifier. (in cases of high humidity)

-An interesting fact that many people will not know if you have low humidity and like it warm, by increasing your humidity you will be able to have noticeably lower temperatures and still feel comfortable.
+Customers can benefit if you have low humidity and like it warm can increase your humidity.
+Higher humidity will make you will be able to have noticeably lower temperatures and still feel comfortable.
 Slightly increasing your humidity can therefore save on heating costs.
-Contact me at Pendulum of Mayfair online website http://www.pendulumofmayfair.co.uk , for more information.
+Contact me now at Pendulum of Mayfair, for more information.

 By controlling your humidity to the desired levels you can therefore: